Seteco/Somorrostro/Linux-console-tools,-fail-to-report-per-process-CPU-usage-properly.md

 Why `ssh`?

 `apps.plugin` groups all processes based on its configuration file ([`/etc/netdata/apps_groups.conf`](https://github.com/firehol/netdata/blob/master/conf.d/apps_groups.conf)).
 The default configuration has nothing for `bash`, but it has for `sshd`, so netdata accumulates all ssh sessions to a dimension on the charts, called `ssh`.
-This includes all the processes in the process tree of `sshd`, including the exited children.
+This includes all the processes in the process tree of `sshd`, **including the exited children**.

 > Distributions based on `systemd`, provide another way to get cpu utilization per user session or service running: control groups, or cgroups, commonly used as part of containers. `apps.plugin` does not use these mechanisms.
 The process grouping made by `apps.plugin` works on any Linux, `systemd` based or not.
 > Keep in mind **netdata** does detect containers and report resource utilization for each of them, but this is subject to another article...